 It sounds like a simple invention, but you’d realize how the CD made life so much easier if you ever had to deal with floppy disks.
 It was invented in 1966 by James T. Russel.
 However, the CD-ROM format with the ability to store any form of digital data was developed by Denon in 1982.
 A CD has much bigger storage capacity and is easier to handle than a floppy disk.

-31. Hair Dryer
+31. Hair dryer

 The predecessor to the hair dryer has been around since 1890, starting in France.
-It was called a blow dryer back then because you would use it to apply heat to anything other than just hair.
+Back then, it was called a blow dryer because you would use it to apply heat to anything other than just hair.
 There are many similarities and differences between the blow dryer and hair dryer, but it is obvious that the latter is designed specifically for hair-styling purposes.
 Early models were bulky and hard to operate.
 Hamilton Beach was one of the companies that contributed to the invention of the portable hair dryer in the 1920s.
 The company’s engineers came across it when they tried to make a device to blow heated air into milkshakes.

-32. Tape Recorder
+32. Tape recorder

 Modern tape recording as we know it today was initially developed in Germany during the 1930s by the collaboration of IG Farben, AEG, and state radio RRG.
 It was all based on oxide-powder lacquered paper tape invented by Fritz Pfleumer in 1928.
 Until after World War II, most Americans never thought of how useful tape recording could be.
 Jack Mullin of the U.S. Army’s Signal Corps brought two German recordings back home in 1945 and the craze started.

-33. CB Radio
+33. CB radio

 The Citizens Band (CB) radio began in 1945, but it took a while until Americans became aware of its true potential.
 Truck drivers actually played a major role in popularizing CB radio when they organized a convoy to scout the locations of speed traps; at that time, there was a nationwide 55mph speed limit.
 By 1974, around a million Americans own CB radio licenses and in just three years afterward, there were at least 20 million CB radios in operation.

-34. Ballpoint Pen
+34. Ballpoint pen

 While writing and calligraphy have been in existence since ancient times, the ballpoint pen is relatively new.
 America’s first ballpoint pen, the Reynolds Rocket, went on sale at Gimbels in October 1945; a unit cost about $12.50 or the equivalent of $170 in 2017 dollars.
 There had been multiple attempts by many people to create a reliable ballpoint pen long before Milton Reynolds did it.
 A lot of the previous designs were actually good enough, but the Reynolds Rocket was the first to gain commercial success.
 As more companies started to offer similar products, market competition forced the price to drop significantly in the subsequent years.

-35. Kindle E-Reader
+35. Kindle e-reader

 Starting its venture as an online bookstore, Amazon has come a long way.
 It is now in the digital innovation industry and has proven its power to the world with various popular products; one of them is the Kindle E-Reader.
 A key feature in the e-reader is the built-in wireless internet that allows users to access millions of books available online.
 The Kindle changed the book-reading paradigm, but Amazon did not invent it.
 Some models came earlier including the SoftBook and Rocket eBook in 1998.

-36. Cassette Tape
+36. Cassette tape

 Preceded by tape recording, the actual modern cassette tape was an invention of Philips in 1962.
 It stayed popular until the CD came along.
 The cassette tape declined as people turned to digital audio.

-37. Circular Saw
+37. Circular saw

 The spinning blades in a sawmill were too big to be used as home woodworking equipment, which encouraged Edmond Michel to make a new portable design that could imitate the wood-cutting process in the mill.
 In 1923, he came up with a more simplified form of the modern circular saw.
 It had no electric circuit, so an external generator was required to operate it.
 When creating the equipment, Michel also invented the worm-drive motor.

-38. Game Boy
+38. Game boy

 Gaming seems to be part of everyday life in the modern smartphone-connected world, and we sometimes take it for granted.
 When the original Nintendo Game Boy hit the market in 1989, it was so popular and groundbreaking — the name Nintendo became synonymous with the term video game.
 Today, it’s still one of the most successful game consoles ever released.

-39. Sony Walkman
+39. Sony walkman

 The popularity of cassette tapes helped the sales of the Sony Walkman (or the other way around).
 Introduced in Japan for the first time in 1979, Sony actually sold out the first batch — 30,000 units — in just eight weeks.
 A year later, the Sony Walkman landed on American soil and worldwide admiration began.
 By the end of its production line in 2010, Sony had sold more than 220 million Walkman units.

-40. Floppy Disk
+40. Floppy disk

 IBM introduced the floppy disk in 1971, and afterward, it continued to evolve from an eight-inch large size to the last favorable form factor at just 3.5 square-inches.
 While the actual floppy disk has lost its reputation (except perhaps as a coaster) with the rapid development of portable hard drives and CDs/DVDs, its legacy has not completely vanished.
 Both “save” and “save as” options in Microsoft Office Suite software still use the floppy disk icons.

-41. Polaroid Camera
+41. Polaroid camera

 Edwin Land granted the wish that his daughter made in 1943; she wanted to see the photographs her father captured instantly.
 It took Land just four good years to make it happen.
 The Land camera was manufactured by Polaroid between 1947 and 1983; it went on sale for the first time in 1948.
 Not only did he grant his daughter’s wish, but he also made millions over the following decades.

-42. MP3 Player
+42. MP3 player

 The portable digital audio player did not start with the iPod, but with something called IXI — an innovation introduced by a British scientist Kane Kramer in 1979.
 He filed a patent in 1981 but failed to renew it in 1985 due to financial issues.
 In 2008, Apple acknowledged Kramer as the inventor of the digital audio player.
 Regardless of the dispute between who invented what, the iPod — just like the Kindle — changed the game.
 Its compatibility with the iTunes music store makes it easier for users to buy and listen to new songs on the go.

-43. Pocket Calculator
+43. Pocket calculator

 Japan-based Casio made the first all-electric calculator called the 14-A, but it was made to be installed to a desk.
 Pocket calculators appeared for the first time in Japan, including the Sharp QT-8B, Sanyo Mini Calculator, and Canon Pocketronic.
 Developments continue to this day and you can purchase a small device that counts billions of decimal points for just a few dollars.

-44. Wi-Fi Router
+44. Wi-Fi router

 ALOHAnet successfully connected the Hawaiian island with the use of the UHF packet network.
 It was probably the real first Wi-Fi architecture in use.
 The first version of the 802.11 protocol came to scene in 1997.
 Today, Wi-Fi is integrated into more than 9,000 devices including phones, TVs, laptops, and even wristwatches.